 - The reduction of false positive alerts that TMS create.
 With TMS, the search for anomalies will frequently catch the normal transactions of legitimate clients.
 These “false positive” alerts trigger time-consuming and expensive human investigations.
 The industry estimates that approximately 95 percent of the alerts generated by TMS are false positives.

-By leveraging advancements in data science such as artificial intelligence (AI) and machine learning, financial institutions can set a new standard of AML compliance, mitigating regulatory risk more effectively and saving the industry billions of dollars in fines.
+By leveraging advancements such as artificial intelligence (AI) and machine learning, financial institutions can set a new standard of AML compliance, mitigating regulatory risk more effectively and saving the industry billions of dollars in fines.
 The application of AI is a logical one that would not require financial institutions to replace their TMS, but instead allow them to keep systems in place while enhancing their AML ecosystems.

 For instance, AI-based AML solutions can reduce false positives by cleansing and enriching data before transactions flow through an institution’s TMS.
 After transactions pass through the TMS, an AI solution can then analyze the transactional data to detect false negatives, or anomalous behaviors, that may have been missed.